LordDashMe/knowledge/RDBMS/Form Normalization.md

 ## 2NF - Second Normal Form

 - A database is said to be in 2NF - Second Normal Form if:
-  - [x] 1.
-The database meets 1NF requirements.
+  1. The database meets 1NF requirements.
-  - [x] 2.
-Each column in a table represents what the primary key is describing.
+  2. Each column in a table represents what the primary key is describing.

 - A functional dependency on part of any candidate key is a violation of 2NF.
 In addition to the primary key, the relation may contain other candidate keys; it is necessary to establish that no non-prime attributes have part-key dependencies on any of these candidate keys.